zestia/position-utils/README.md

 # @zestia/position-utils

-Rudimentary utils for determining the position of an element within another element.
+Rudimentary utils for determining the position of an element within another element, and positioning elements near other elements.

 <hr>